` `

 Note that QGIS has a Vector ‣ Geometry Tools ‣ Simplify geometries tool that works just like the GRASS v.generalize Douglas-Peuker algorithm.

-Проверьте, что в поле Имя исходного векторного слоя находится вектор ctour_100.
+Проверьте, что в поле Имя исходного векторного слоя находится вектор ctour_100

-Вы можете изменить цвет векторных изолиний, чтобы четче отобразить их поверх растра и в контрасте с оригинальными изолиниями. Вы заметите, что новые изолинии имеют более гладкие края, чем оригинальные, оставаясь в целом исходной формы.
+the output windows, click [View output] and then [Close].Вы можете изменить цвет векторных изолиний, чтобы четче отобразить их поверх растра и в контрасте с оригинальными изолиниями. Вы заметите, что новые изолинии имеют более гладкие края, чем оригинальные, оставаясь в целом исходной формы.

 Совет